 Students further develop the skills needed to make a successful sales call.
 Topics will include call preparation, rapport-building, negotiations, phone calls, and follow-up communication with the customer through role-play situations.

 - Second Year - Semester Four (Elective Group 1 )

 - WKPL2068 Field Placement

-- In real-time cooperation with community partners from a variety of fields, student teams collaborate to create and manage projects based on the specified needs of each organization.
+In real-time cooperation with community partners from a variety of fields, you will collaborate to create and manage projects based on the specified needs of each organization.

 - Select 1 courses from above

 - Applicants with a post-secondary diploma or degree may be eligible for direct entry to year two

 Many universities across Canada and abroad will provide credit recognition for your diploma studies at Loyalist.
 The following is a list of agreements that are currently in place.
 There are many more options, and new agreements are added annually.
 Contact your university of choice to make individual arrangements.